aalaesar/manage-bind/README.md

 ### YAML zone File

-**manage-bind** will not verify the coherence of your zone records : you must know what you're doing.
+**manage-bind** will not check the coherence of your zone records : you must know what you're doing.

 A **zone** is defined as a mapping of Ressource Records (RR) and a name.
 RR are grouped by type.